Skip to main content

 Does your facility have one service line or are you a multispecialty practice?
 Depending upon your answer, you will want to know a candidate’s qualifications and professional experience within your specific practice setting.

-In what areas are you looking for expertise—clinical or operational?
+In what areas are you looking for expertise—clinical, operational, or physical environment?

-If the consultant you are considering has a clinical or operational background within a health care facility, you will want to know these details as well.
+If the consultant you are considering has a clinical or operational background within a health care facility, you will want to know these details.
+Likewise, you will want to know about the depth of knowledge and value they possess related to the physical environment, particularly in relation to the National Fire Protection Association (NFPA) codes applicable to Medicare certification.

 Are you pursuing Medicare certification?